 Fact

 It is a criminal offence to supply or possess another person's Schedule 2 controlled drug.
-Each prescription is issued to a named patient and can only be dispensed for that individual.

 Problem Solving